sismo-core/ens-sdao/README.md

 <br />

-2.  `deploy-ens-dao`: deploys the ENS DAO Registrar, ENS DAO Token and a ENS Label Booker.
+2.  `deploy-ens-dao`: deploys the ENS DAO Registrar and ENS DAO Token.
 The addresses of the ENS Registry, Public Resolver and Name Wrapper are needed as inputs.
 If the zero address is given for the Name Wrapper, the ENS DAO Registrar will use the ENS Registry only, otherwise it will use the provided Name Wrapper.

 ```typescript
       const {